 Let’s start with the trekking shoes.
 A good pair of shoes makes it more comfortable for walking as well as protects from a minor injury.
 Also, it is warmer than other regular shoes.
 Always remember to pack warmer clothes for the low temperature like a down jacket, fleece fabric jacket, and more.
 For unpredictable weather always bring raincoats and windcheater jackets.

 Bringing a portable charger or power bank can be an excellent choice for trekking.
 A solar portable charger is the best option for charging your mobile phone.
 Ultimately, bring a camera to capture every moment during the trek.

-Acclimatization is very important while trekking to higher altitudes especially in the Everest region.
-The reason is Lukla (the gateway to Everest) is the starting point which is at the height of 2860 meters that particularly means it is already a higher altitude.
+Acclimatization is very important while trekking to higher altitudes, especially in the Everest region.
+The reason is Lukla (the gateway to Everest) is the starting point which is at a height of 2860 meters which particularly means it is already a higher altitude.

 A couple of days should be spared for acclimatization.
 A day in Namche Bazaar and another day in Dingboche.
-On a leisure day, many viewpoints and hiking trails can be explored.
+On a leisurely day, many viewpoints and hiking trails can be explored.